abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 State machines as preorders
 ---

-Let's now reformat the preorder that we used in the previous two examples, as Hasse diagram that goes from left to right.
+Let's now reformat the preorder that we used in the previous two examples as a Hasse diagram that goes from left to right.
 Now, it (hopefully) doesn't look so much like a hierarchy, nor like map, but like a description of a process (which, if you think about it, is also a map just one that is temporal rather than spatial.)
 This is actually a very good way to describe a computation model known as *finite state machine*.

 ![A state machine as a preorder](../04_order/preorder_state_machine.svg)